awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/get-started-exercise.md

 ## Create and Run the Kinesis Data Analytics Application<a name="get-started-exercise-7"></a>

-You can create and run a Kinesis Data Analytics for Java application using either the console or the AWS CLI\.
+You can create and run a Kinesis Data Analytics for Flink application using either the console or the AWS CLI\.

 **Note**
 When you create the application using the console, your AWS Identity and Access Management \(IAM\) and Amazon CloudWatch Logs resources are created for you\.
 When you create the application using the AWS CLI, you create these resources separately\.